leevitukia/image-sharing-platform/README.md

 - Users can like posts: Not implemented
 - Good looking UI: absolutely not done

-###  How to test the app
+###  How to test the app (Tested on Ubuntu 24.04)
 1. Clone the repo
-2. Create a Python 3.10 environment
+2. Create and activate a Python 3.12 environment (3.10 works as well)
 3. Install the required packages with `pip install -r requirements.txt`
 4. Create a PostgreSQL database
 5. Create a .env file in the src directory with DATABASE_URL and FLASK_SECRET_KEY filled out.